 - Maintained by the operator in combination with an identifier in a form that makes the information personally identifiable

-Posting a Privacy Notice makes consumers aware of how an operator uses their data.
-A Privacy Notice offers:
+Posting a Privacy Policy makes consumers aware of how an operator uses their data.
+A Privacy Policy offers:

 - Consumer education